ehmicky/cross-platform-node-guide/README.md

 The syntax to
 [reference environment variables](https://ss64.com/nt/syntax-variables.html) is `$VARIABLE` on Unix but `%VARIABLE%` on Windows.
-Also if the variable is missing, its value will be `''` on Unix but `'%VARIABLE%'` on Windows.
+Also if the variable is missing, its value will be `''` on Unix and in Windows batch files, but `'%VARIABLE%'` in `cmd.exe`.

 To pass
 [environment variables](https://docs.microsoft.com/en-us/windows/desktop/procthread/environment-variables)